Key takeaways

 No, creatine doesn’t directly burn fat.
 But it can indirectly support fat loss through its effects on muscle.

-Nonetheless, a lower body fat percentage can have a positive impact on your health, as a higher body fat percentage has been linked to a higher risk of cardiovascular disease, type 2 diabetes, and higher risk for cancer.
+Nonetheless, a lower body fat percentage can have a positive impact on your health.
+A higher body fat percentage has been linked to a higher risk of cardiovascular disease, type 2 diabetes, and a higher risk of cancer.

 Potential benefits of creatine

-Other potential benefits such as bettered immune health and heart health as well as improvement in neurodegenerative diseases have all been reported.
 However, the results of studies are mixed, and much of the research is focused on animals.
-So more research is needed to understand what benefits, if any, creatine supplementation can have on these systems in humans.
+So more research is needed to understand the benefits, if any, that creatine supplementation can have on these systems in humans.

 Creatine monohydrate is a commonly used supplement and is generally considered safe when taken at the appropriate levels.
 But with any supplement, there are potential side effects and risks.

 There is conflicting information regarding whether creatine affects kidney function.
-However, given there has been concern that creatine supplementation can affect your kidneys, it’s better to have your kidney function checked and monitored if you are planning to introduce new supplements like creatine monohydrate into your routine.
+However, given concerns that creatine supplementation can affect your kidneys, it’s better to have your kidney function checked and monitored if you are planning to introduce new supplements, such as creatine monohydrate, into your routine.

 Remember, it’s always a good idea to talk with your healthcare provider before starting a new supplement, especially for people who have pre-existing conditions.